-- To illustrate the above presented mathematical foundations, Capon's method is applied to simulated magnetic field data in order to reconstruct Mercury's internal magnetic field.
-As a proof of concept, the underlying model is restricted to the internal dipole and quadrupole contributions to the magnetic field as discussed in section 2.
-Since simulated magnetic field data are analyzed, the special application to Mercury's magnetic field is of minor importance, because the ideal solution is known from the simulation.
-If the method would be tested against in-situ measurement data, the application to the analysis of the Earth's magnetic field is more suitable since the Earth's magnetic field is better known than Mercury's magnetic field. - 340
+data in order to reconstruct Mercury's internal magnetic field.
+As a proof of concept, the underlying model is restricted to the internal dipole and quadrupole contributions to the magnetic field as discussed in Sect.
+2. Since simulated magnetic field data are analyzed, the special application to Mercury's magnetic field is of minor importance because the ideal solution is known from the simulation.
+If the method were tested against in situ measurement data, the application to the analysis of the Earth's magnetic field would be more suitable since the Earth's magnetic field is better known than Mercury's magnetic field.

-For the reconstruction of Mercury's internal dipole and quadrupole field the internal Gauss coefficients $g_1^0 = -190 \,\mathrm{nT}$ and $g_2^0 = -78 \,\mathrm{nT}$ (Anderson et al., 2012; Wardinski et al., 2019), defining the non-vanishing components of the true coefficient vector \boldsymbol{g} are implemented in the hybrid code AIKEF (Müller et al., 2011) and the magnetic field data resulting from the plasma interaction of Mercury with the solar wind are simulated.
+For the reconstruction of Mercury's internal dipole and quadrupole field the internal Gauss coefficients $g_1^0 = -190 \,\mathrm{nT}$ and $g_2^0 = -78 \,\mathrm{nT}$ (Anderson et al., 2012; Wardinski et al., 2019), defining the nonvanishing components of the true coefficient vector \mathbf{g} , are implemented in the hybrid code AIKEF (Müller et al., 2011), and the magnetic field data resulting from the plasma interaction of Mercury with the solar wind are simulated.
 The data are evaluated along selected parts of the prospective trajectories of the BepiColombo mission on the night side of Mercury within a distance of $0.2 R{\rm M}$ up to $0.4 R{\rm M}$ from Mercury's surface.
-Since simulated data are analyzed, the deviation between the true coefficient vector \boldsymbol{g} and Capon's estimator \boldsymbol{g}C can be used as a metric to verify the estimation of the optimal diagonal loading parameter by making use of the L-curve technique.
-The optimal diagonal loading parameter results in $\sigma{opt.} \approx 800 \,\mathrm{nT}$ which corresponds with the vicinity of the L-curve's knee.
+Since simulated data are analyzed, the deviation between the true coefficient vector g and Capon's estimator $g{\rm C}$ can be used as a metric to verify the estimation of the optimal diagonal loading parameter by making use of the L-curve technique.
+The optimal diagonal loading parameter results in $\sigma{opt.} \approx 800 \,\text{nT}$, which corresponds to the vicinity of the L curve's knee.
 The reconstructed Gauss coefficients for the internal dipole and quadrupole field are presented in Table 1.